BarriWen/barrywen_chess_hackathon_23/README.md

 **Project Description**: In this Python-driven competition, you will be building a model to play chess.
 Specifically, given any arbitrary position, what is the next best move?

-## Getting Started

-1. Clone this repository.
-2. Install required dependencies using `pip install -r requirements.txt`
-3. Run the application using `python bot.py`

-## Submission

-1. A team member is responsible for uploading a link to your `chess_hackathon_23` fork, accompanied by a video that provides an in-depth explanation of your code and overall logic.
-All team members are expected to appear in the video, which should have a duration of 2-3 minutes.
-2. You have until 11:59pm on November 12th, 2023 to submit your build to [DevPost](https://quants.devpost.com/).

 ## Rules

 1. Apart from the libraries listed in the requirements.txt file, you're allowed to utilize only scikit-learn, pandas, and numpy.